shadiakiki1986/docker-fscrawler/README.md

 - install docker-compose (instructions for linux: [link](https://docs.docker.com/compose/install/))
 - update the version numbers used in `Dockerfile`
   - (deprecated) also update the URL to the maven zip file to download
+- test can build
+  - `docker build -t shadiakiki1986/fscrawler:2.6 .`
-- test can build, e.g. `docker build -t shadiakiki1986/fscrawler:es7-2.7-SNAPSHOT-20201204 .`
+  - `docker build -t shadiakiki1986/fscrawler:2.7-SNAPSHOT-20201204 .`

-- test can run (check section above "Usage / with docker-compose (file 1)")
+- test can run (check section above "Usage / with docker-compose (file 1)", or run tests in `.travis.yml` file)
 - commit, tag, push to github

 To update the automated build on hub.docker.com